 Students must complete three classes outside of the required Drama seminars.
 In addition there is a foreign language requirement:

 All graduate students must stay in graduate status, either registered or on-leave.
-Starting Autumn 2011, you apply to go on leave by filling out a form on the web and paying a $25 (*per quarter*) fee.
+Apply to go on leave by filling out a form on the web and paying a $25 (*per quarter*) fee.
 Students who do not remain in graduate status have to apply (and be approved) to be reinstated, and pay a $250 reinstatement fee.
 On-leave requests are approved by the Graduate program adviser.